 That’s it!
 That’s all there is to it.

 And when I do it, I feel better.

 And the amazing result is that research shows that within 4-5 days, reflecting on the positive leads to noticing more positive.
 The positive things in your life and those feelings of happiness and contentment just keep growing, the positive keeps getting louder.

 Clinical Trials show that people who do this for 14 days have Less burnout and depression, a Better work/life balance, Less conflict at school or work, and a Higher level of happiness, and the results from those 14 days can last for 6 months or more.
 Meaning, this exercise for 14 days can have a positive mental effect for 6 months or more.
 All in just two minutes a day!
 How cool is that?”

 I think the biggest barrier to doing this simple activity is that it’s easy to forget to do it.
 So just set a reminder on your phone.

 It’s that easy, every night before you go to bed think of three good things that happened to you and what you did to bring them about.
+You can download my free Habit Builder below to help make this a daily habit.
 I would love to hear what are three good things in your life, leave yours down in the comment section below.

 Thanks so much for watching and take care.